 No one encapsulates the plight of the modern feminist quite like Beyoncé.
 The undisputed queen of modern pop continues to defy music-industry standards and labels with her compelling and often defiant message that raises awareness around cultural identity, women's rights, and equality.
 She isn't afraid to stand up and speak out with pride and sincerity to incite change and bring unity.

-In an interview with ELLE magazine, the icon spoke candidly about power and the pressure for perfection.
+In an interview with Elle, the icon spoke candidly about power and the pressure for perfection.
 "It's really about changing the conversation," she said.
 "It's not about perfection.
 It's about purpose.
 We have to care about our bodies and what we put in them.
 Women have to take the time to focus on our mental health—take time for self, for the spiritual, without feeling guilty or selfish.
 The world will see you the way you see you, and treat you the way you treat yourself."